Aguilera (album): Production

 Recording sessions on the album began in 2021 following the cancellation of Aguilera's Las Vegas residency Christina Aguilera: The Xperience due to the COVID-19 pandemic, in September 2020.
 In early 2021, Aguilera relocated to Miami, Florida to continue working on the album in a writing camp held by Sony Music Latin.
 Sessions were held at Criteria and Art House recording studios starting in February 2021, and continued into April 2021.
 Aguilera enlisted producers Federico Vindver, Rafa Arcaute, and DallasK to work on the album.
 The first song created in the first session was the album's lead single, "Pa Mis Muchachas".
 Aguilera conceived the idea of a multiple part album, after the album's first part, La Fuerza, was completed four weeks into production.
 She stated that the album would be split into three "six song increments", released as themed EPs throughout 2022 until the album's final full release.

+Among the songs recorded for Aguilera but not included on its final tracklist are "Lloras Por Na'" (featuring C. Tangana), "Segura", "Dolores", which also features C. Tangana and "Teatro".

 Composition

-Music and lyrics
+Music, genres and themes

 Aguilera revealed that her goal with the album's musical direction was to pay tribute to Latin music genres.
 The genres featured on the album include guaracha, tango, ranchera, urbano, and pasillo.
 It also showcases heavy influences and elements of cumbia, dance-pop, Latin pop, reggaeton, and tropical music.